The Downs, Bristol

 The Downs are an area of public open limestone downland in Bristol, England.
 They consist of Durdham Down to the north and east and Clifton Down to the south.
 They are used for leisure, walking, team sports and sightseeing (especially at the Avon Gorge cliff edge).

 A grey concrete water tower of 1954 stands on the Downs near the top of Blackboy Hill, with a long, low, covered reservoir alongside it.

 Durdham Down

 Durdham Down is the north and east part of the Downs, extending to Westbury Park and Henleaze, with an area of 84.88 ha.
 It is owned by Bristol City Council for the benefit of the people of Bristol.

 Clifton Down

 Clifton Down is the southern part of the Downs, next to Clifton and extending to the edge of the Avon Gorge, with an area of 81.83 ha.
 It is owned by the Society of Merchant Venturers.

 Management

-Since an Act of Parliament in 1861, when Bristol Corporation acquired Durdham Down, the Downs have been managed as a single unit by the Downs Committee, a joint committee of the corporation and the Merchant Venturers.
+Since the Clifton and Durdham Downs (Bristol) Act 1861 (24 & 25 Vict. c. xiv), when Bristol Corporation acquired Durdham Down, the Downs have been managed as a single unit by the Downs Committee, a joint committee of the corporation and the Merchant Venturers.
+The act was later updated by the Bristol Order 1931, confirmed by the Ministry of Health Provisional Orders Confirmation (Bristol and Leicester) Act 1931 (21 & 22 Geo.
+5. c. lxxxi), and the Bristol Order 1936 confirmed by the Ministry of Health Provisional Order Confirmation (Bristol) Act 1936 (26 Geo.
+5 & 1 Edw.
+8. c. xxxiv).
 They have been designated common land since the early 1970s by Bristol City Council.